 More herb than grain, quinoa is proof that good things come in small packages, for it is tiny indeed.
 Therein lies its difficulty.
 Quinoa (keen-WAH) is one of those exotic super grains that everyone knows is good for you, but many are uncertain as to how to best use the grain.

 We treat quinoa as a grain, but Webster defines it as an Andean goosefoot raised by the Indians for its edible seeds.
 Quinoa is not a true grain in the botanical sense; close relatives include beets and spinach.

-- Contains a good amino acid balance
+- Contains a good amino acid balance.

-- High in fiber
+- High in fiber.

-- High in complex carbohydrates
+- High in complex carbohydrates.

-- High in lysine and essential vitamins
+- High in lysine and essential vitamins.

 In fact, Quinoa is a nutrition treasure.
 It's protein content supplies all nine essential amino acids.
 Health protective compounds like polyphenols, phytosterols and flavonoids have also been found in quinoa.
 Quinoa is such a near perfect food, it's being considered as a crop for NASA's controlled Ecological Life Support System for long-duration manned spaceflights.

 An in vitro study published in an issue of the Journal of Medicinal Food evaluated 10 Andean grains, inlcuding quinoa, for potential type 2 diabetes-relevant antihyperglycemia and anti-hypertension activity.
-Results showed that quinoa was rich in the antioxidant, quercetin and had the highest antioxidant activity among the grains studied, leading the researchers to conclude that quinoa (in addition to other Andean grains) has the potential to be a dietary strategy to manage type 2 diabetes and associated hypertension.
+Results showed that quinoa was rich in the antioxidant quercetin.
+Quinoa had the highest antioxidant activity among the grains studied.
+This led researchers to conclude that quinoa has the potential to help manage type 2 diabetes and associated hypertension.